MRX8024/motors-sync/wiki/EN.md

 #    Maximum microstepping displacement of the stepper motor rotor.
 It's
 #    not necessary to increase the value above 16 with 20t pulley, these
 #    fluctuations are elusive.
+#sync_method: sequential/alternately
+#    Method for synchronizing two axes on interconnected kinematics:
+#    'alternately' - the axes move alternately, step by step. (default)
+#    'synchronous' - the axes move depending on their magnitude, trying
+#    to minimizing the delta between axis magnitudes.
+#    Method for synchronizing axis/axes on NOT interconnected kinematics:
+#    'sequential' - axes are calibrated sequentially. (default)
 #model: linear
 #    Model of the dependence of the displacement of microsteps on the
 #    shaft of a stepper motor depends on the magnitude of the measured